-The Company has contractual obligations to purchase goods from its contract manufacturer.
+The Company has contractual obligations to purchase goods from its contract manufacturer as well as raw materials from different vendors.
 Purchase obligations do not include contracts that may be canceled without penalty.
-As of March 31, 2020, non-cancelable outstanding obligations amounted to approximately \$1,163 thousand.
+As of June 30, 2020, non-cancelable outstanding obligations to the Company's contract manufacturer and raw material vendors amounted to approximately \$1 million.